 For less experienced drivers, navigating steep inclines in a manual transmission is particularly difficult, especially when attempting to do so from a dead stop.
-Automatic transmissions eliminate this issue all together.
+Automatic transmissions eliminate this issue altogether.

-On the flipside of things, manual transmissions are the first choice for the frugal shopper, as they can cost several thousands less to purchase, and to maintain.
+On the flip side of things, manual transmissions are the first choice for the frugal shopper, as they can cost several thousand less to purchase, and to maintain.
 You will also inevitably end up getting more kilometres out of the petrol you pump than you would with an automatic.

 Fuel vs. Electric Power